About

 VALUES

-- MPavilion exists on the stolen land of the people of the Eastern Kulin Nations and we pay respects to Elders past, present and emerging.
+• MPavilion exists on the stolen land of the people of the Eastern Kulin Nation and we pay respect to Elders, past and present.
 We acknowledge that sovereignty has never been ceded.
 We believe this ancient sovereignty can shine through as a fuller expression of Australia’s nationhood.
-It is important to us that all our collaborators acknowledge the Traditional Custodians of the land upon which their event is taking place, and that they are aware of the history and importance of the Kulin Nations in the development of any event.
+It is important to us that all our collaborators acknowledge the Traditional Custodians of the land upon which their event is taking place – and that they are aware of the history and importance of the Kulin Nation in its development.

-- We aim to prioritise and support the voices of First Nations peoples in the development of our program.
+• We aim to prioritise and support the voices of First Peoples in the development of our program.

-- We are driven to bring exceptional design and architecture to all Australians in a free and accessible manner—enriching the lives of individuals, nourishing communities, protecting the environment, boosting economies and improving the growth of cities.
+• We are driven to bring exceptional art, design and architecture to all Australians in a free and accessible way – enriching lives, nourishing communities, protecting environments, boosting economies and improving cities.

-- We welcome projects and collaborative work from communities, organisations and individuals from all identities, environments and experiences that are focused on social and gender equity, sustainability and accessibility.
+• We welcome projects and collaborative work from individuals, organisations and communities from all identities, environments and experiences that are focused on social and gender equity, sustainability and accessibility.

-- MPavilion is committed to child safety and we want all children to feel happy and be empowered.
+• MPavilion is committed to child safety and we want all children to feel happy and empowered.
 We support and respect all children and their families, as well as our staff, volunteers, audience and program participants.

 reconciliation